Calendar Reset Leveraged ETFs

 The bottom line is uncertainty.
 Volatility drag and the compounding effect create a “Leverage Trap” that complicates the investor’s ability to achieve the desired leverage, and literally can eat away at returns.

-In 2024, Tradr ETFs evolved the Leveraged & Inverse ETF space by launching the world’s first Calendar Reset Leverage ETFs.
+In 2024, Tradr evolved leveraged ETFs by launching the world’s first monthly and quarterly reset LETFs.

 What Makes Non-Daily Leveraged ETFs Different?